PaulMaley/languages/README.md

 Seems to have worked !!
 Now need to implement a test suite to keep track that things don't get broken.

+## Implicit refs
+This seems like a fairly fundamental change - it will probably give a second version of the code .... let's see.

+### Modifications
+Introduce `Set` into the language.
+This will essentially ba a statement and so only makes sense within a `Begin` `End` block.

+OK, modified all of code (Let, LetRec, etc.) so that the environment only contains `RefVal`s which point to the real values in the store.
+(Actually the environment also contains `NumVal`s and `BoolVal`s still).

+Code seems to work ok but is getting messy !!

+Next stage is to add in statements.